Easter weekend in Madrid

 Real Jardin Botanico de Madrid, in particular, the gorgeous Cacti Greenhouse and the Palmeria

 Museums: if you are into contemporary art, go to the Museo Nacional Centro de Arte Reina Sofia.
-If you are more into classical painting and sculpture, head to the Prado museum.
+If you are more into classical painting and sculpture, I recommend the Prado museum.